Unity-Technologies/com.unity.multiplayer.docs/docs/learn/faq.md

 title: Frequently Asked Questions
 ---

-The FAQ provides immediate answers for questions collected from the Community on developing games with Multiplayer, including Netcode for Gameobjects (Netcode), Transport, and more.
+The FAQ provides immediate answers for questions collected from the Community on developing games with Multiplayer, including  Netcode for GameObjects (Netcode), Transport, and more.

-## Unity Netcode for Gameobjects (Netcode)
+## Unity  Netcode for GameObjects (Netcode)

 <div id="faq">